gramian/numerical-schemer.xyz/_posts/2023-06-14-chicken-metadata.md

 Overall, CHICKEN eggs provide all typical metadata fields, but in my humble opinion `author` and `license` fields could be improved.
-The documentation of the CHICKEN egg metadata is definitely the best among the compared formats, with the minor remark that it does not state minimally required keys (as none of the format docs do).
+The documentation of the CHICKEN egg metadata is definitely the best among the compared formats, with the minor remark that it does not state minimally required keys (as neither of the other discussed format's docs do).

 I may update this post with further insights, but next, in a trilogy of posts, I will explain high complexity algorithms in `matrico`.